Leonie Brinkema

 Leonie Helen Milhomme Brinkema (born June 26, 1944) is an American lawyer and jurist serving as a United States district judge of the U.S. District Court for the Eastern District of Virginia.
 She was appointed in 1993 by President Bill Clinton.

 Early life and education

-Brinkema was Leonie Milhomme in Teaneck, New Jersey, and was raised in Teaneck, Englewood and Tenafly, where she attended Tenafly High School.
+Brinkema was born Leonie Milhomme in Teaneck, New Jersey, and was raised in Teaneck, Englewood and Tenafly, where she attended Tenafly High School.
 She received a Bachelor of Arts degree from Rutgers University in 1966 and a Master of Library and Information Science from the same institution in 1970.
 She earned a Juris Doctor from Cornell Law School in 1976.

 Career

-She worked in the United States Department of Justice Criminal Division's Public Integrity Section 1976-1977, and then the United States Attorney's office in the Eastern District of Virginia, Criminal Division from 1977 to 1983.
+From 1976 to 1977, Brinkema worked in the United States Department of Justice Criminal Division's Public Integrity Section.
+She then worked in the United States Attorney's office in the Eastern District of Virginia, Criminal Division from 1977 to 1983.
 From 1983 to 1984, she returned to the Criminal Division and worked as a sole practitioner from 1984 to 1985.